kokkos/kokkos-core-wiki/docs/source/API/core/atomics/atomic_compare_exchange.rst

-Atomically compares the current value of ``obj`` with ``expected``, replaces its value with ``desired`` if equal, and always returs the previously stored value at the address ``&obj`` regardless of whether the exchange has happened or not.
+Atomically compares the current value of ``obj`` with ``expected``, replaces its value with ``desired`` if equal, and always returns the previously stored value at the address ``&obj`` regardless of whether the exchange has happened or not.

 Description
 -----------